mstats command to analyze metrics. This command performs statistics on the

 - Syntax: prestats=true | false

 - Description: Specifies whether to use the prestats format.
 The prestats format is a Splunk internal format that is designed to be consumed by commands that generate aggregate calculations.
-When using the prestats format you can pipe the data into the chart, stats, or timechart commands, which are designed to accept the prestats format.
+When you use the prestats format, you can pipe the data into the chart, stats, or timechart commands, which are designed to accept the prestats format.
 When

 - Default: false